Short-term plasticity recalls forgotten memories through a trampoline mechanism: Dynamical plastic retrieval

 A similar feedback process is responsible for the form of the autocorrelation function of the noise $\eta(t)$ in Eq.~\eqref{eq:eta_eta}, which involves the autocorrelation function of the neuron outputs $C_\phi(t,t')$, determined by the self-consistent relation

 Finally, the effect of short-term synaptic plasticity is encoded in the short-term plasticity kernel $K_\text{plast}(t,t')$, given by

-Such a kernel propagates in time the activity of a neuron in the network from a past time $t'$ to a later time $t$, provided that the neuron is typically firing at both these times.
+Such a kernel propagates the activity of a neuron in the network forward in time, from a past time $t'$ to a later time $t$, provided that the neuron is typically firing at both these times.
 The strength of the signal provided by the plastic kernel decays exponentially over the short-term plasticity time-scale $p$.

 \cref{eq:dmft_main_x,eq:m*,eq:eta_eta,eq:Rm,eq:Rphi,eq:Cphi,eq:Kplast} describe the DMFT of a neuron in our recurrent neural network with short-term synaptic plasticity.
 Their validity extends across the whole $\gamma^{-1}-\alpha$ phase diagram, and can thus be used to describe the dynamical evolution of the network, even in the catastrophic forgetting phase.
 For $k=0$, we recover the case with purely long-term associative memory~\cite{clark2025transient}.
 In the presence of short-term synaptic plasticity, the plastic kernel $K_\text{plast}$ strengthens the memory term in Eq.~\eqref{eq:dmft_main_x}, propagating the activity of the neuron from the past.
 This is the dynamical realization of the trampoline-like effect that was commented at the beginning of Sec. \ref{sec:global_minima}, when discussing the energy landscape of the recurrent neural network.
 The structure of \cref{eq:dmft_main_x,eq:m*,eq:eta_eta,eq:Rm,eq:Rphi,eq:Cphi,eq:Kplast} is quite complex, and even in the absence of short-term synaptic plasticity, an analytical solution is not known.
 We can, however, make progress by solving \cref{eq:dmft_main_x,eq:m*,eq:eta_eta,eq:Rm,eq:Rphi,eq:Cphi,eq:Kplast} numerically.
 The procedure is detailed in App.~\ref{app:sim_details}.
 In particular, the numerical solution allows us to track the dynamical evolution of the overlap $m^*(t)$, when the network is initialized in the vicinity of a condensed pattern, $m^*(0) \neq 0$.
 Such a nonzero initial overlap value is achieved by tuning the distribution of the initial condition $x(0)$.
 Such a numerical solution is accompanied by finite-size simulations of the dynamics of a full neural-network (details in App.~\ref{app:finite_size_sim}), which we use to support the validity of the numerical integration of the DMFT equations.